 Between work, family, finances, health, personal safety, and politics, Americans are reporting higher levels of stress than in previous years.
-People across generations, cultures, genders and socioeconomic status are susceptible to stress.
-While the stressors may vary from person to person, the experience of stress is a biological response that is common amongst us all.
+People across generations, cultures, genders, and socioeconomic statuses are susceptible to stress.
+While the stressors may vary from person to person, the experience of stress is a biological response that is common among us all.

 This system is necessary for survival, but it is meant to be temporary.
 Prolonged stress and increased levels of cortisol can have negative implications on our body’s essential processes.

 In moderation, stress can actually be beneficial.
 If we perceive a stressor as temporary and within our scope of control, it can motivate us and focus our energy; this type of stress correlates with peak performance.
 However, long-term stressors that feel outside of our control can cause anxiety, worry, and lead to health problems.

 - chest pain

 - angry outbursts

 - drug and alcohol abuse

 - social withdrawal

 Because stress is an inevitable part of life, let’s take a look at what we can do to mediate the effects it has on the body and mind.